-This dual credit course at Camosun College introduces Engineering career pathways and basic skills in Computer Science, Electronic and Computer Engineering Technology, Civil Engineering Technology, and Mechanical Engineering Technology.
+This dual credit course at Camosun College introduces Engineering career pathways and basic skills in Computer Science, Electronic and Computer Engineering Technology, Civil Engineering

+Technology, and Mechanical Engineering Technology.
 Students will complete a project in each of the 4 areas.
-For more information, click here
+They will receive 4 high school credits and 3 college credits upon completion.
+For more information, click here.

-Youth TRAIN in Trades (formerly known as ACE IT)
+Youth TRAIN in Trades